-Tülin D. Açıkalın is one of three founding partners of ADZ Law, LLP.
+Tülin D. Açıkalın is one of three founding partners of ADZ Law, LLP, and a Certified Family Law Specialist.
 Ms. Açıkalın uses her background in business management, civil litigation, poverty law, and domestic violence non-profit legal services to resolve cases in a cost-effective and equitable manner.
 Ms. Açıkalın’s practice includes:

 Ms. Açıkalın uses a trauma informed approach to help clients achieve safety, economic stability, and dissolve their intimate relationships.
 Ms. Açıkalın resolves disputed by mediation and settlement where possible, and litigation where necessary.
 Ms. Açıkalın is skilled in negotiation, pre-trial discovery, motion practice, trials, and appeals.
 Employing mental health, child development, financial, and other experts where productive, Ms. Açıkalın brings the full legal arsenal to bear to resolve cases expeditiously.
 She uses domestic violence and family law best practices to ensure that clients are informed and supported in making their own decisions.

 Ms. Açıkalın took and passed the California Board of Legal Specialization exam for Family Law.

 Ms. Açıkalın served on to Judicial Council of California's Elkins Family Law Taskforce to “study and propose measures to assist trial courts in achieving efficiency and fairness in marital dissolution proceedings and to ensure access to justice for litigants, many of whom are self-represented.”
 The Elkins Task Force produced a report that result in the legislature adopting Family Code 217 guaranteeing family law litigants the right to trials to present testimony.